TYPE: CABIN

 DATE: FALL 2016

-This small live/work house was designed over the course of a three month studio spent abroad in the city of Barcelona.
-As a way to clarify the project, it was distilled into three main objectives; shaping the patio house to compliment the greater whole of the community, designing a work studio that was intimate yet engaging and developing the patio as the heart of the building.
-The program is a single family, three-bedroom home with a glass blowing studio on the ground floor.
+This small live/work house was designed during a three-month studio abroad in Barcelona.
+The project was distilled into three core objectives: shaping the patio house to complement the broader community context, creating a work studio that balances intimacy with engagement, and establishing the patio as the building’s central heart.
+The program consists of a single-family, three-bedroom home with a glassblowing studio on the ground floor.

 TYPE: COMPETITION